 Cardiac patients can benefit from yoga Nidra in many ways.
 Firstly, cardiac patients who practice Yoga Nidra have shown a decrease in blood pressure and heart rate.
 Secondly, patients that suffer from arrhythmias, or irregular heartbeats, have improved their condition after practicing.
 Thirdly, cardiac patients tend to feel more relaxed and less anxious after participating in Yoga Nidra sessions.
 Finally, these benefits can lead to a better quality of life for cardiac patients.

 Cancer and Yoga Nidra

-Yoga Nidra is extremely beneficial for those suffering from cancer.
+Yoga Nidra is highly beneficial for those suffering from cancer.
 An American Journal of Hospice and Palliative Care study found that cancer patients who practiced yoga Nidra had reduced fatigue, improved quality of life, and decreased anxiety and depression.
 Another study published in the International Journal of Yoga Therapy found that cancer patients who practiced Yoga Nidra had reduced levels of stress hormones, including cortisol and adrenaline.
 If you are suffering from cancer or know someone who is, consider incorporating Yoga Nidra into your/their daily routine.
 It may be the key to improving your/their quality of life.

 Releasing Repressed Matter

 Cancer research has revealed that the repressed and suppressed material of the subconscious and unconscious mind reinforces the multiplication of anarchic tumor cells, resulting in cancer.
 In the state of complete relaxation, patients practice the visualization technique, which helps bring up the repressed unconscious matter to the present area of awareness.